aviralpatel/TacaoBean/README.md

      - Connect to this Wi-Fi network.
      - Open a web browser and navigate to `192.168.4.1`.
      - Enter your Wi-Fi SSID and Password.
+(Only 2.4GHz networks are supported)
      - The device will reboot and connect to your Wi-Fi network.

 5. **Upload Firmware**: